-Find out if your city (or your nearest city) offers a Free Museum Day to locals.
-And if you have a museum on campus that’s free to students, set-up an evening event to encourage students to visit!
+Find out if your city (or one nearby) offers a Free Museum Day to locals.
+And if you have a museum on campus that’s free to students, set up an evening event to encourage students to visit!

 86. Visit a nursing home

 Organize times to volunteer with meal service, visiting hours, or even tech workshops.